-The short answer is yes, but that wouldn’t be much help without an explanation and evidence.
-So here goes, what is the calorific value, why is it important and what can affect it?
+The short answer is yes, but that’s not much help without an explanation and evidence.
+So, what is the calorific value of pellets, why is it important and what can affect it?

 The calorific value (CV) is the amount of energy released as heat when a compound undergoes complete combustion with oxygen.
 Usually given in GJ per tonne, each pellet manufacturer will show a different calorific value.

 So the higher the value the more energy per/unit of fuel you will receive, therefore the more energy output per tonne, the less fuel you need to burn for the same energy output and the more RHI/ tonne you can potentially earn.

 However, as with everything in life, it’s not quite as simple as looking for the highest value; you need to be sure that you are comparing like with like.
 Whenever you compare the calorific value of pellets, it is a must to check you are comparing the same measurement, this is important because calorific values can be measured as gross calorific value or net calorific value.
 The difference is that in gross calorific value the energy content is measured as though the energy in the water vapour were recovered whereas in the net calorific value it is assumed that the energy in the water vapour is lost.
 Industry has settled on using net calorific value as the appropriate unit as this represents real outputs rather than theoretical outputs.

 Moisture content can have the greatest affect on the CV of wood pellets and on the efficiency of your boiler.
 The rule here is the drier the better, but in a range of say 6-8% moisture content – any lower or higher will impact on the pellet quality.

 Different timber species have differing energy output on a volume basis, but should be similar on tonnage basis.
 We predominately use spruce and larch blends – the dominant species in our local forests, both of which have high energy content.